Antioch on the Maeander

 In 1211 the city was the site of the Battle of Antioch on the Meander between the Byzantine rump Empire of Nicaea and the Seljuk Sultanate of Rûm.

 The town has not been excavated, although Christopher Ratté and others visited the site in 1994 and produced a sketch plan.
 They observed a well-fortified Byzantine site, occupying some 60 to 70 ha.
 The remains of a Roman stadium 200 m in length are also visible.

 Bishopric

 The bishopric of Antioch on the Maeander was a suffragan of the metropolitan see of Stauropolis, capital of the Roman province of Caria.
 Its bishop Eusebius was at the First Council of Nicaea in 325, Dionysius at the Council of Chalcedon in 451, Georgius at the Trullan Council in 692, and Theophanes at the Photian Council of Constantinople (879).
 Menophanes was deposed in 518 for Monophysitism.
 By the reign of Michael VIII Palaiologos it had been elevated to a metropolitan see of its own.
+In 1369, it was assumed by Stauropolis, because of its decline, as a result of the threat posed by the Anatolian Beyliks.

 No longer a residential bishopric, Antioch on the Maeander (Antiochia ad Maeandrum in Latin) is today listed by the Catholic Church as a titular see.